ELITR/pipeliner/README.md

 ```

 - `hostDirectory` is the folder on the host where the directories for evaluation purposes are going to be generated.
 Each component will get it's folder and each file in the corresponding index file will also get it's folder.
 - `containerDirectory` is where the hostDirectory is bind-mounted to the container.
+This is so the pipeline script knows where to store log files for the pipeline execution.
 - `testsetDirectory` is the base location of the path the index file refers to.
 For example, SLTEv index files look like this: `elitr-testset/documents/wmt18-newstest-sample-read`. `testsetDirectory` would then be a folder containing the `elitr-testset` folder on the host.

+If the pipelines won't be executed in the container, simply set the `containerDirectory` to the same value as the `hostDirectory`.

 Each final folder (of a file of a component) will contain `SRC`, `REF` and `pipeline.sh` files, and possibly some other files used for the evaluation.
 The `pipeline.sh` is a pipeline that stores the results of processing the `SRC` file  to a `RES` file.